lchestnutt/cardiotensor/paper/paper.md

 ## Implementation

 Cardiotensor is implemented in pure Python and designed to efficiently process very large 3D cardiac imaging datasets.
-It relies primarily on NumPy [@van_der_walt_numpy_2011] for numerical computation, with I/O accelerated by tifffile [@gohlke_cgohlketifffile_2025], Glymur for JPEG 2000 volumes [@evans_quintusdiasglymur_2025], and OpenCV [@bradski_opencv_2000].
+It relies primarily on NumPy [@van_der_walt_numpy_2011] for numerical computation, with I/O accelerated by tifffile [@gohlke_cgohlketifffile_2025], Glymur [@evans_quintusdiasglymur_2025], and OpenCV [@bradski_opencv_2000].
 Dask [@rocklin_dask_2015] is used exclusively to parallelize file reading, while the core computations rely on Python’s multiprocessing module for local parallelism.
 The package builds on the structure-tensor library [@jeppesen_quantifying_2021] to calculate the 3D structure tensor and eigenvector decomposition.

 The package supports multiple use cases:

 - Command‑line workflows, which automate batch processing from a configuration file of terabyte‑scale heart volumes and produce results as live plots or files saved to disk.

-- Embedded use in larger Python pipelines for specific cardiac imaging analysis.
+- Embedded use in larger Python analysis workflows, enabling flexible scripting and scalable execution on cluster environments.

 Efficient computation is achieved through a chunk‑based processing strategy with padding, which avoids edge artifacts.
-This architecture allows cardiotensor to process whole‑heart volumes in hours rather than days while maintaining practical memory requirements, and can be parallelized across a computing cluster by splitting volumes into independent jobs.
+This architecture allows parallelization across computing clusters by splitting volumes into independent jobs, enabling cardiotensor to process whole‑heart volumes in hours rather than days while maintaining practical memory requirements.

 # Architecture